 When it rains, the ravine fills with water and creates a trickling brook.

 With our last rain, the ravine was quite full.
-The girls begged me to go down and let them play in the water, so finally we took a little summertime science nature walk.
+The girls begged me to go down and let them play in the water, so finally, we took a little science nature walk.

-While there, I had the girls search for bugs, tadpoles, and fish.
+While we were on our walk in the creek, I had the girls search for bugs, tadpoles, and fish.
 We didn’t see any tadpoles or fish (the water was probably running too fast), but we got to watch some bugs skate across the top of the water.